Power of Attorney For Child/Minor: Law & Basics (Free Forms)

 Power of Attorney Vs. Guardianship

 On the other hand, guardianship is used if an adult is incapable of making responsible decisions due to a mental disability and a substitute decision-maker (guardian) is appointed by a court.
-Unlike a power of attorney, where the principal retains parental authority, guardianship dictates that complete parental control and authority be transferred to the court-appointed guardian.
+Unlike a POA, where the principal retains parental authority, guardianship dictates that complete parental control and authority be transferred to the court-appointed guardian.

 Choosing an Agent

-Grandparents, siblings, aunt, uncle, close family friend, etc. can be named as agents in a child power of attorney form.
+Grandparents, siblings, aunt, uncle, close family friend, etc. can be named as agents in this form.
 Before appointing either of these parties as an agent for the Minor POA, it is essential to hold a discussion with them beforehand such that everyone is on the same page.

 Powers and responsibilities of an agent